dev5-devstroop/rVPNSE/docs/07-troubleshooting/common-issues.md

-# RVPNSE Troubleshooting Guide
+# rVPNSE Troubleshooting Guide

-This guide covers common issues you might encounter when building, integrating, or using RVPNSE.
+This guide covers common issues you might encounter when building, integrating, or using rVPNSE.

 ## 🚨 Quick Diagnostics